 This semester a flipped class format will be employed.
 Students will watch lecture videos on their own time.
 There will be embedded questions in the lectures that students must answer by Friday at 11:59pm each week (see schedule below)-these are worth points.
 Students will be required to attend lecture during one of the two lecture days: Tuesday OR Thursday at 8:30am.
 These lecture meetings will be used for active learning and discussion-based learning activities.
+The same active learning will occur on each day, so no need to attend both days.
+Students are encouraged to use the alternate day to study or visit the Anatomy Help Center.
 Attendance and participation will be graded (see rubric below).
-Finally, students will be required to attend a one-hour lab each week.
-Students will be assigned to attend lab EITHER Thursday Period 4 OR Thursday Period 5.
-Assignments will be posted in CANVAS as an announcement in the first week of class.
+Finally, students will be required to attend a two-period lab each week.
 During labs, students will have access to plastic anatomical models and will be led through palpations, discussions, and physical activities that relate to the weekly topic and provide context and applications.
 Lab attendance and participation will also be graded (see rubric below).